Where the Sand Meets Lake Michigan

 If you get hungry, or have a big appetite like me, it is about a 10 minute walk to some of Sheboygan’s best restaurants on the walk way.
 If I am lucky and don’t spend too much time filling up on food, I will head back to the beach and walk the pier.
-The pier is usually a hot spot because you can walk through the marina and go to the lighthouse.
-I try and hurry in the evening so I can sit and watch the sunset on the lake.
+The pier is usually a hot spot because you can walk through the marina or make your way to the lighthouse.
+I try and hurry in the evening so I can sit and watch the sunset reflect on the lake.

 General King Park

 This beach is fairly close to Deland Park.
-I was surprised to find that this beach is not as popular.
 It has easy access to the clean beach area and a nice little parking area.
 Up the way, there is a nice park that has a pavilion and a playground for kids.
 Once I got to the beach there was plenty of room to sprawl out in the fine sand and take a dip in Lake Michigan.
-I must warn you though, the water is extremely cold for first timers.
-But, on a super-hot summer day it is refreshing, and you get used to your legs felling numb (just kidding).
-Because it is not as popular and close to the resort, Blue Harbor, I found it very peaceful to sit in the sand, listen to the waves, and watched some kite-surfing.
+I must warn you though, the water can be a little chilly, even on a hot day.
+But, on a hot summer day it is refreshing, and you get used to your legs felling numb (just kidding).
+I found it very peaceful to sit in the sand, listen to the waves, and watch the kite-surfers.

 Kohler-Andrae State Park

 This park is one of the treasures of Sheboygan County that can be enjoyed all year round.
 While I was on the beach it felt like I was by the ocean.
 The sand dunes fill the spacious beach and are perfect for relaxing, reading a book, or going for a swim.
 I found myself wading in the water searching for beautiful rocks and pebbles to skip.